Advanced Diploma in Immigration and Asylum Law

 WHO IS THE COURSE FOR?

 The course will appeal to public sector and NGO employees, legal practitioners, academic and government researchers, activists, social workers, industry, policymakers and regulators.

 The designer and lead lecturer of the course is barrister David Leonard BL.

 COURSE CONTENT AND DELIVERY 2023–2024

-Delivery is in part–time mode through the medium of lectures and seminars, presented by leading experts in the area.
-The course takes place over approx. 20 weeks from October to April, with lectures on Wednesdays from 8.30 am to 10 am.
-The course concludes with an evening live round–table interactive discussion.
+The course takes place over approx. 20 weeks from October to March, with lectures on Wednesdays from 8.30 am to no later than 10 am.
+It concludes with an evening live round–table interactive discussion.